saifalfalah/react-handbook/content/react-state/index.md

 ### Unidirectional Data Flow

 A state is always owned by one Component.
-Any data that's affected by this state can only affects Components below it: its children.
+Any data that's affected by this state can only affect Components below it: its children.

-Changing a state on a Component will never affects its parent, or its siblings, or any other Component in the application: just its children.
+Changing the state on a Component will never affect its parent, or its siblings, or any other Component in the application: just its children.

-This is the reason many times the state is moved up in the Components tree.
+This is the reason the state is often moved up in the Component tree.

 ### Moving the State Up in the Tree

-Because of the Unidirectional Data Flow rules, if two components need to share a state, the state needs to be moved up to a common ancestor.
+Because of the Unidirectional Data Flow rule, if two components need to share state, the state needs to be moved up to a common ancestor.

 Many times the closest ancestor is the best place to manage the state, but it's not a mandatory rule.